-- 1. The light from any luminary shall be directed downward and shaded, shielded or directed to prevent direct light from being cast beyond an angle of 35 degrees from a downward vertical axis, and to prevent glare or other objectionable problems to surrounding areas.
-Unshielded lamps, bulbs and tubes are not permitted, except for residential base-mounted lamps and driveway post lamps utilizing 60 watt or lesser wattage light bulbs (specifically not including spotlight or floodlights). - 2.
-Lighting shall be designed so that the illumination does not exceed one-tenth (0.10) foot-candles beyond the property line from which the lighting originates. - 3.
+8. The light from any luminary shall be directed downward to prevent direct light from being cast beyond an angle of 35 degrees from a downward vertical axis.
+Unshielded lamps, bulbs and tubes are not permitted, except for residential structure mounted lamps and driveway post lamps utilizing 700 - 900 lumens.
+Spotlights or flood lights are permitted if equipped with a motion control sensor.
+See Appendix A - Diagrams.

+- 2. Lighting shall be designed so that the illumination does not exceed one-tenth (0.10) foot-candles beyond the property line from which the lighting originates. - 3.
 Except for public street lights and traffic lights, freestanding lighting fixtures shall not exceed thirty (30) feet in height.
 Security or floodlighting may exceed this height requirement when attached to a building provided that such lighting shall be arranged and installed to deflect and focus lights away from adjacent properties. - 4.
-No luminaries shall have any blinking, flashing or fluttering lights or other illuminating device that has a changing light intensity, brightness or color, nor will any beacon lights be permitted, except for temporary holiday lighting. - 5.
-Neither the direct or reflected light from any luminary shall create a disabling glare causing traffic hazards to motor vehicle operators or public thoroughfares. - Parking areas shall be lighted using support poles; lighting standards and luminaries, or building mounted lights.
+No luminaries shall have any blinking, flashing or fluttering lights or other illuminating device that has a changing light intensity, brightness or color, nor will any beacon lights be permitted, except for temporary holiday lighting. - Neither the direct or reflected light from any luminary shall create a disabling glare causing traffic hazards to motor vehicle operators or public thoroughfares.

+6. Parking areas shall be lighted using support poles; lighting standards and luminaries, or building mounted lights.
 The fixtures shall be located within or adjacent to parking areas, in raised traffic islands, parking bay separators, adjacent landscape areas, or on the exterior side and rear walls of buildings.
-Poles, standards or luminaries shall be located so as not to be damaged by automobiles being parked (front overhang minimum 39 inches; rear overhang minimum 60 inches).
+Poles, standards or luminaries shall be located so as not to be damaged by automobiles being parked (front overhang - minimum 39 inches; rear overhang - minimum 60 inches).